navid0308/A1Evo_MJ_Custom/README.md

 ## Changelogs
 ### Update 3/11/2026 PureEQ v4.1.1 changelog -
-This update only applies to REW filtering
+This update applies to both filtering modes
 * Fix an issue where the response would sometimes have a leftover peak after EQ
 * Simplify and reduce the boost generation steps to speed up the workflow
 * Use 1/1 smoothing for roll-off determination